Creating a Healthy + Inclusive Office Culture? Here’s 5 Questions to Ask Your Staff Before You Start Planning

 There is a growing investment in diversity, equity and inclusion (DEI) initiatives among companies in the private sector, and rightfully so.
 The benefits of fair treatment, inclusivity and a feeling of belonging among all staff has been proven to offer competitive advantages ranging from talent acquisition through to unique revenue-generating ideas.
 Planning for diversity is typically led by senior management teams in charge of developing company strategy, allocating resources and motivating employees.
 However, without direct input from the staff that allows them to share their experiences and concerns, any DEI plan will be far less meaningful and generally ineffective.

-It’s critical to allow employees to share their vision of an inclusive work environment which offers them a chance to take ownership of upcoming initiatives while helping Management develop specific strategies to achieve it.
+It’s critical to allow employees to share their vision of an inclusive work environment.
+This offers them a chance to take ownership of upcoming initiatives while helping Management develop specific strategies to achieve it.
 Such input can be easily accomplished through focus groups, an anonymous employee survey administered and analyzed by a third party, or other employee engagement activities that provide a safe space for employees to share without fear of being penalized.
 Using data to drive your D&I strategy not only makes sense but is also more likely to yield the results you are aiming for.
 Getting input from your staff provides qualitative information that can inform your planning and help produce initiatives that you won’t even have to ‘sell’ to your staff because they came directly from them!

 Here are 5 questions to ask your employees before you craft your internal DEI program.